 According to Development Dimensions International, from intellectual property to customer satisfaction, 80% of a company’s valuation is now intangible.

-Helping your team establish learning development plans enables them to take ownership of their personal development—whether that’s through mentoring, skills assessment programs, online learning or in-house development.
+Helping your team establish leadership development plans enables them to take ownership of their personal development—whether that’s through mentoring, skills assessment programs, online learning, or in-house development.

-These learning techniques can help you nurture the next generation of star performers and develop future company leadership teams.
+These leadership development techniques can help you nurture the next generation of star performers and develop future company leadership teams.
 They also present an opportunity to develop an individual’s ability to contribute to the company’s revenue and performance overall.

 Once you do this, people who want to develop their career will look for feedback and expect answers to questions like:

-If you can answer these questions and mark the learning milestones of your talent, you will retain and turn your employees into leaders over time.
+If you can answer these questions and mark the learning milestones of your talent, you will retain and develop your employees into leaders over time.